spinne/optimization/README.md

 I couldn't find any measurable benefit to having the 'phase' calculation as either a variable or array outside the loop.

-###### Results:
+##### Results:

 I am not sure I get the targeted 60fps.
-Because if I load (or reload) the page and wait until it finished loading and then start a recording of the timeline while scrolling around for the first time, I get a timeline looking like this:
+Because if I load (or reload) the page and wait until it finished loading/rendering and then start a recording of the timeline while scrolling around for the first time, I get a timeline looking like this:

  ![Timeline trace of weird paint spikes](https://github.com/spinne/optimization/blob/master/timeline/zeit-1.png)

 I cannot find where those paint spikes are coming from.
 But if I start another recording while scrolling around (not reloading the page) my timeline looks like this:

  ![Timeline trace of great 60fps framerate](https://github.com/spinne/optimization/blob/master/timeline/zeit-2.png)

-I had a scheduled coach appointment where the Udacity Coach couldn't recreate my findings on his side - he suggested it might be my version of Chrome or Windows interrupting the timeline.
+I had a Scheduled Coach Appointment where the Udacity Coach couldn't recreate my findings on his side - he suggested it might be my version of Chrome or Windows interrupting the timeline.